-Initial Test Of Potential
+Initial Test of Potential

-Taking the ITOP
+Taking the sift

 - Don’t panic!
 Read the questions slowly before putting down your answer in your SJT, double checking to make sure you have understood.